mikeasilva/handbook-diff/markdown/22-providing-for-temporal-needs.md

 ### Spiritual Strength

 The Savior taught that “all things unto me are spiritual, and not at any time have I given unto you a law which was temporal” ([Doctrine and Covenants 29:34](/study/scriptures/dc-testament/dc/29?lang=eng&id=p34#p34)).
-Members develop spiritual strength as they do the following:
+Members develop spiritual strength as they exercise faith in Christ and obey God’s commandments.

-* Exercise faith in Christ.

-* Pray.

-* Fast.

-* Study the scriptures and the words of the living prophets.

-* Obey the commandments.

-* Attend sacrament meeting and other Church meetings.

-* Provide service to others.

-* Participate in sacred ordinances and strive to keep the associated covenants.

-As members do these things, they receive guidance from the Holy Spirit on how to solve their problems and minister effectively to others.
+As they do so, they receive guidance from the Holy Spirit on how to solve their problems and minister to others.

 22.1.2